AmazingAmpharos/OoT-Randomizer/README.md

 * In the Shadow Temple, you can hookshot directly onto the ladder by the boat to avoid having to push the large block.
-* In the Shadow Temple, a combination of the Scarecrow's Song and the Longshot can be used to reach Bongo Bongo without the Bow.
+* In the Shadow Temple, a combination of the Scarecrow's Song and the Longshot can be used to reach the boss room without the Bow.
 * In the Spirit Temple, you can activate the vanilla Map chest with only a lit Deku Stick.
 Fire magic is not needed.
 * In the Spirit Temple, you can collect the silver rupees without Hover Boots by jumping directly onto the rolling boulder or using a jump slash.
-* From the opposite hand of the Desert Colossus, you can use the Longshot to reach what is the Silver Guantlets chest in vanilla.
+* From the opposite hand of the Desert Colossus, you can use the Longshot to reach what would be the Silver Guantlets in vanilla.
 * In the Spirit Trial of Ganon's Castle, the web can be burned with a precise shot of an arrow through the torch.
 Fire Arrows are not required.
-* While we guarantee the tunics to be available before Fire Temple and Water Temple, you can possibly trap yourself into going without if you seriously let a Like Like eat your tunic without then recovering it.
-It is almost always possible to go without, but it can make things really difficult for you.
+* While we guarantee the tunics to be available before Fire Temple and Water Temple, you can potentially trap yourself into going without if you seriously let a Like Like eat your tunic without later recovering it.
+It is almost always possible to go without the tunics, but it can make things really difficult for you.
 * Several Gold Skulltulla Tokens can be reached by clever/precise uses of jump slashes and spin attacks (possibly Great Spins).